-After your items have been unloaded from your car, you’ll be directed to park at the Girard Park Parking Tower.
+After your items have been unloaded from your car, you’ll be directed to park.
+If you are a student, park in the lot corresponding to your residence hall (listed above).
+All other cars will be directed to the Girard Park/Stokes Parking Tower.
 From there, you’ll go to the Student Union for check-in.

 Make sure you have your golden ticket printed out.
 You will need to have your passport stamped after unloading to be able to check in.

 Check in will happen in the foyer of Bayou Bijou, where you’ll get your name tag and watch a video about life on campus.
 Parents are welcome to watch the video, or they can opt to meet their student at the end of check-in.
 A hospitality room in the Student Union will be available for all parents assisting with move-in.

 After the video in Bayou Bijou, you’ll get your room key, your post office box key, and you’ll be able to buy your student parking pass (if you have not purchased one already).
 From there, you’ll go to the community fair, where you can learn more about student organizations, University offices and services, and businesses from the community.

 After the community fair, you’re welcome to go to your room and unpack, or you can leave campus and come back later.

 How Do I Find My Residence Hall?

 To help you find your residence hall, there will be signs in the Student Union directing you to your hall.
 You can also download the campus map and use that, if you want.

 What Do I Need to Do When I Get There?

 When you get to your room, you will complete a Room Condition Inventory form through the StarRez Housing Portal.
 If there are any issues with your room, you will be able to request maintenance from your housing portal.